tommyxu/vimrc/sources_non_forked/ultisnips/README.md

 Screencasts
 -----------

-From a gentle introduction to really advanced in a few minutes.
-The blog posts of the screencasts contain more advanced examples of the things discussed in the videos.
+From a gentle introduction to really advanced in a few minutes: The blog posts of the screencasts contain more advanced examples of the things discussed in the videos.

 - [Episode 1: What are snippets and do I need them?](http://www.sirver.net/blog/2011/12/30/first-episode-of-ultisnips-screencast/)
 - [Episode 2: Creating Basic Snippets](http://www.sirver.net/blog/2012/01/08/second-episode-of-ultisnips-screencast/)
 - [Episode 3: What's new in version 2.0](http://www.sirver.net/blog/2012/02/05/third-episode-of-ultisnips-screencast/)
 - [Episode 4: Python Interpolation](http://www.sirver.net/blog/2012/03/31/fourth-episode-of-ultisnips-screencast/)

-Also the excellent [Vimcasts](http://vimcats.org) dedicated three episodes to
+Also the excellent [Vimcasts](http://vimcasts.org) dedicated three episodes to
 UltiSnips:

 - [Meet UltiSnips](http://vimcasts.org/episodes/meet-ultisnips/)